unisave-cloud/worker/docs/custom-owin-environment-keys.md

 - `worker.RequestIndex` Zero-based index of the Unisave request, as received and enqueued.
 Type `int`.
 Assigned by `AccessLoggingMiddleware`.
 - `worker.EnvDict` Environment variables that should apply for this request.
 Type `Dictionary<string, string>`.
 Assigned by `LegacyApiTranslationMiddleware`.
 [Learn more](unisave-environment-variables.md).
 - `worker.EnvString` Environment variables as string that should apply for this request.
 Type `string`.
 Assigned by `LegacyApiTranslationMiddleware`.
 [Learn more](unisave-environment-variables.md).

-## Legacy facet API

-Values that are present only because of the `LegacyApiTranslationMiddleware`:

-- `worker.ExecutionDuration` Execution duration of the finished request in seconds.
+- `worker.ExecutionDurationSeconds` Execution duration of the finished request in seconds.
 Type `double`.
-Assigned by `AccessLoggingMiddleware`.
-Later used by the translation middleware.
+Assigned by `ExecutionTimingMiddleware`.
+Used by the `LegacyApiTranslationMiddleware` and `AccessLoggingMiddleware`.